philparzer/builder-next-boilerplate/README.md

 ### Repo Structure

-Get familiar with the repo structure before you start building your site.
-I've added some comments to help you understand what's going on.
+Get familiar with the repo's structure before you start building your site.
+I added some comments to help you understand what's going on.

 📦your-project<br>
  ┣ 📂node_modules<br>